The Lense-Thirring effect on the Galilean moons of Jupiter: The Lense-Thirring signatures

 with \citep{2020GeoRL..4786572D}

-for the orientation of the Jovian spin axis ${\bds{\hat{k}}}$, were numerically integrated over one century in a coordinate system using rectangular Cartesian coordinates with the mean Earth's equator at the reference epoch J2000 as reference $\grf{x,\,y}$ plane; \rfrs{RAJ}{DECJ} refer just to it.
+for the orientation of the Jovian spin axis ${\bds{\hat{k}}}$, were simultaneously integrated over one century in a coordinate system using rectangular Cartesian coordinates centered in the Jovian system barycenter and having the mean Earth's equator at the reference epoch J2000 as reference $\grf{x,\,y}$ plane; \rfrs{RAJ}{DECJ} refer just to it.
 Both the integrations shared the same initial conditions, referred to the International Celestial Reference Frame (ICRF) at some epoch and retrieved from the HORIZONS WEB interface maintained by the NASA Jet Propulsion Laboratory (JPL).
-Moreover, the suite of dynamical models, including the Newtonian inverse-square law acceleration, the gravitational multipoles up to degree $\ell=6$, the tidal effects induced by the Love number $k_{2,0}\doteq k_2$ and the general relativistic Schwarschild-type gravitoelectric acceleration, is the same for both the runs.
-For each integration, a time series of the desired quantity $\mathcal{O}\ton{t}$ was numerically computed.
-The differences $\Delta\mathcal{O}\ton{t}$ between the times series with and without the LT effect were, then, calculated and plotted versus time.
+Moreover, the suite of dynamical models, including for each satellite the Newtonian inverse-square law accelerations due to Jupiter and the other three moons, the Jovian gravitational multipoles up to degree $\ell=6$, and the general relativistic Schwarschild-type gravitoelectric acceleration due to Jupiter, is the same for both the runs.
+For each integration, a time series was numerically computed for $\alpha$ and $\delta$.
+The differences $\Delta\alpha\ton{t}$ and $\Delta\delta\ton{t}$ between the times series with and without the LT effect were, then, calculated and plotted versus time.